-As economic indicators trend upward, both the federal government and many state and local governments have decided to end their respective eviction and foreclosure moratoriums on July 30.
-That may seem reasonable, but housing advocates predict that the end of these programs will result in extreme housing instability and turmoil as households have to pay not only their current rent, but also the rent they owe from previous months of relief.
+As economic indicators trend upward, both the federal government and state and local governments ended their respective eviction and foreclosure moratoriums.
+That may seem reasonable, but housing advocates predict that the end of these programs will result in extreme housing instability and turmoil as households have to pay not only their current rent but also the rent they owe from previous months of relief.

 The end of eviction moratoriums is not the only housing challenge to pets.
 The ubiquitous nature of no-pet policies among rental properties and the widespread adherence to misguided breed discrimination practices by property insurers also threaten the invaluable bonds between people and their pets at a time when those family units should be protected and preserved.

 Pets in Peril

 Based on pets-in-housing estimates we released in December 2020, approximately 19.2 million dogs and cats live in households that are not presently current with their rent or mortgage payments.
 This includes over 9.8 million dogs and cats living in rental homes and 9.4 million dogs and cats living in owned homes.

 The eviction moratoriums in place at the local, state, and federal levels provided a reprieve to struggling pet owners, but the impending housing crisis could create severe challenges for millions of pets and people, especially those already struggling with financial hardship.